NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

    ..

-   Then, in a DEBUG section at the end of your script to compare the two different values (from data and computed by our function):
+   Then, in a DEBUG section at the end of your script, compare the two different values (one from data and one computed by our function):

    .. code-block:: python
       :lineno-start: 46